thelovelab/comp-bio-setup/quantify.md

-# Quantify transcripts with RNA-seq
+# Quantify transcript expression from RNA-seq reads

 Salmon is a fast and accurate tool for quantifying trancript abundances, which can then be used to also generate gene-level